Ever wondered – what is the kinkiest country in the world?

 |= 7||South Africa||4|

-The adult entertainment app developer, Laveeza, conducted a global survey in 2017 to report on the most sexually positive cities in the world.
+The adult entertainment app developer, Laveeza, conducted a global survey to report on the most sexually positive cities in the world.
 Although kinks and fetishes were not a specific target category of this study, the methodology took into consideration factors such as:

 - How sexually active its residents were